Jelvibean/challenge/README.md

 The application has two different ways to offer the data

 1. appWithoutSSRData: Displays a list of people fetched from the API using the useCachingFetch, a custom hook I created.
-This route will load data in the browser and will only make and will only make one call.
+This route will load data in the browser and will only make one call.

 2. appWithSSRData: TBD - Stopped to go and set up the readme and the other pieces to the project.
+I would need more time to figure this part out :(

 # Personal Note to Manager and Team :)